The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

 A useful tool for shape analysis is a particular triangular-shaped plot already adopted in Fourier space \citep[e.g.,][]{Takahashi14, Desjacques16_bias_rev, Hahn20, Oddo21}.
-In Fig. \ref{fig:shape_plots}, we derive for the first time its configuration-space counterpart for both the connected and reduced 3PCF.
+In Fig. \ref{fig:shape_plots} we derive its configuration-space counterpart for the first time for the connected and reduced 3PCF.
 We produced this plot for all combinations of neutrino masses and redshift.
 In the figure, we show the case $M_\nu = 0.4 \, \ev$ at $z = 0$, which corresponds to the highest detectability.
-In this figure, triangle shapes are binned according to the values of the ratios between the smallest and largest side $s_{12}/s_{23}$ and between the intermediate and largest side $s_{13}/s_{23}$.
+In this figure, triangle shapes are binned according to the values of the ratios of the smallest and largest side $s_{12}/s_{23}$ and between the intermediate and largest side $s_{13}/s_{23}$.
 The allowed values of $s_{12}/s_{23}$ and $s_{13}/s_{23}$ occupy the triangular-shaped region bounded by the vertices $(s_{12}/s_{23}, s_{13}/s_{23}) = (0,1), (1/2, 1/2)$ and $(1, 1)$.
-Triangles along the leftmost side of this region have elongated shapes ($s_{23} \approx s_{12} + s_{13}$), from squeezed ($s_{12} \ll s_{13} \approx s_{23}$) at the upper-left corner to folded ($s_{12} \approx s_{13} \approx 2\,s_{23}$) at the bottom corner, while in the top-right corner we find equilateral triangles.
-We report a visual legend in the upper-right panel to facilitate the interpretation of the figure.
-It is also interesting to focus on right-angled triangles, residing along the dotted line shown in the bottom-right panel (the circular arc with equation $s_{23}^2 = s_{12}^2 + s_{13}^2$).
+Triangles along the leftmost side of this region have elongated shapes ($s_{23} \approx s_{12} + s_{13}$), from squeezed ($s_{12} \ll s_{13} \approx s_{23}$) in the upper left corner to folded ($s_{12} \approx s_{13} \approx 2\,s_{23}$) in the bottom corner, while in the top right corner, we find equilateral triangles.
+We report a visual legend in the upper right panel to facilitate the interpretation of the figure.
+It is also interesting to focus on right-angled triangles, residing along the dotted line shown in the bottom right panel (the circular arc with equation $s_{23}^2 = s_{12}^2 + s_{13}^2$).
 The color of a given shape bin (i.e., a given pixel) represents the absolute value of the detectability of massive neutrinos defined in Eq. \ref{eq:def_detectability}, averaged over all triangles with that specific shape in a given range of scales.
-In the various columns, we show the results for three different ranges of $s_{23}$: the entire range, including all triangles ($5 \, \mpch \leq s_{23} \leq 145 \, \mpch$ for $\zeta$ and $5 \, \mpch \leq s_{23} \leq 110 \, \mpch$ for $Q$), small-intermediate values ($5 \, \mpch \leq s_{23} \leq 70 \, \mpch$ for both $\zeta$ and $Q$), and large values ($70 \, \mpch \leq s_{23} \leq 145 \, \mpch$ for $\zeta$ and $70 \, \mpch \leq s_{23} \leq 110 \, \mpch$ for $Q$).
+In the various columns, we show the results for three different ranges of $s_{23}$: the entire range, including all triangles ($5 \, \mpch \leq s_{23} \leq 145 \, \mpch$ for $\zeta$ and $5 \, \mpch \leq s_{23} \leq 110 \, \mpch$ for $Q$), low to intermediate values ($5 \, \mpch \leq s_{23} \leq 70 \, \mpch$ for $\zeta$ and $Q$), and high values ($70 \, \mpch \leq s_{23} \leq 145 \, \mpch$ for $\zeta$ and $70 \, \mpch \leq s_{23} \leq 110 \, \mpch$ for $Q$).